mattiasarro/fm/README.md

 The obvious problem with Twitter data is the usage of special / abbreviated vocabulary, hashtags, username handles, and incorrect spelling in general.
 This will cause a lot of out of vocabulary (OOV) words when using pretrained models, and will not generalise to a new domain, since it would not contain the same set of hashtags or users.
 It would be a good idea to replace abbreviations, slang and misspellings in tweets with a more standard vocabulary that is used across other domains (news, books, Wikipedia).
 This would lead to a bigger overlap between the vocabularies of the source domain (Tweets), target domain (news articles), and pretraining domain (Wikipedia).
 The contents of hastags (e.g. character-by-character) could also be useful for predicting stance, however it is not clear how might be transferred to a new domain.
 Using the raw text could be valid in some cases but misleading in others (e.g. a tweet critical of Hilary Clinton could still be tagged with #HilaryForPresident).

+## Experiments

+* Removing the hashtag degrades performance, but might be worth doing when the only purpose is to do domain adaptation

 ## Transfer Learning Procedure

 Alternate between: